AI For Parent Access Calls

 Safer clinical boundaries

 The AI does not diagnose or advise.
-It captures the parent concern and routes sensitive symptoms to the approved clinical or emergency path.
+It captures the parent concern and sends sensitive symptoms to the approved clinical or emergency path.

 Less front-desk overload

-Staff receive structured summaries instead of restarting every parent call from a blank missed number.
+Staff receive structured summaries instead of restarting every parent call from a missed number with no context.

 Where the payoff shows up operationally